Skaarup, Aage C. Warrant Officer - RCAF & Canadian Forces

 Warrant Officer (Retired) Aage Christensen Skaarup, RCAF, Canadian Forces

-My father joined the Royal Canadian Air Force (RCAF) in 1954 after a visit to the recruiting center in Saint John, New Brunswick.
-He had served with the Carleton and York Regiment as a band member and therefore already had some “previous military service.”
-He went on to basic training in St Jean, Quebec (this base is still in use by the CF, and I have taken courses there myself – not the first time that I followed in his footsteps in the military).
+Warrant Officer (Retired) Aage Christensen Skaarup, joined the Royal Canadian Air Force (RCAF) in 1954 after a visit to the recruiting center in Saint John, New Brunswick.
+He had served with the Carleton and York Regiment as a band member and already had some “previous military service.”
+He went on to basic training at RCAF Station St Jean, Quebec.
+This base is still in use by the Canadian Forces (CF), and I have taken courses there myself – not the first time that I followed in his footsteps in the military.
+Dad was already a qualified machinist when he enlisted.
+On completion of his basic training in 1955 he was awarded the rank of Leading Aircraftsman (LAC).

-After Dad completed his basic training in St. Jean in 1955, he was posted to the RCAF station located in Camp Borden, Ontario.
-My Mother and my brother Dale and I then moved with him from New Brunswick to Ontario.
-We lived in Alliston before moving to PMQ’s at CFB Borden, the first of many trips to the base.
+After Dad completed his basic training he was posted to RCAF Station Borden, Ontario.
+My Mother.
+Beatrice and my brother Dale and I then moved there from our farm home in Carleton County, New Brunswick.
+We lived in the nearby town of Alliston before moving into Permanent Married Quarters (PMQs) at what is now Canadian Forces Base (CFB) Borden, the first of many trips to the base.

 North American Harvard Mk.
 II being refueled.
 (RCAF Photo courtesy of the Canadian Aviation Preservation Association)